Effective date: 2020-05-07

-1. What personal information do we collect from the people that visit our website or apps?
+- What personal information do we collect from the people that access, use our Service?

 When ordering or registering on our site, as appropriate, you may be asked to enter your name, email address, phone number or other details to help you with your experience.